Beds-2-Bytes/backend/README.md

 Python 3.11 used in this project.

-You need to have a postgresql server instance in use, for development here a local docker instance och pgsql was used.
+You need to have a postgresql server instance in use, for development a local docker instance och pgsql was used.

 1. Clone repository